-To enable automatic signing, you can set a dnssec-policy, or add the auto-dnssec option to the zone statement in named.conf. auto-dnssec has two possible arguments: allow or maint ain auto-dnssec maintain includes the above functionality, but will also automatically adjust the zone's DNSKEY records on schedule according to the keys' timing metadata.
-(See dnsseckeygen(8) and dnssec-settime(8) for more information.)
+To enable automatic signing, you can set a dnssec-policy, or add the auto-dnssec option to the zone statement in named.conf. auto-dnssec has two possible arguments: allow or maint ain.

 With auto-dnssec allow, named can search the key directory for keys matching the zone, insert them into the zone, and use them to sign the zone.
 It will do so only when it receives an rndc sign <zonename>.